 3. Via Claudia Augusta

-Where to stay: For an intermediate stage in Trentino, choose Mondinovo Organic B&B Night&Wellness, a new hotel in green architecture that offers excellent organic breakfast.
+Where to stay: For an intermediate stage in Trentino, choose BLUM, a new farmhouse in green architecture that offers an excellent organic breakfast.

 4. The Walk of the hills of Po